 All beer traditionally would have been sour beer.
-This was dictated by lack of sterility in the brewing process and the fact that standardized pure yeasts weren’t available.
+This was dictated by the lack of sterility in the brewing process and the fact that standardized pure yeasts weren’t available.
 So, historically, all beers contained some wild yeasts and bacteria, which inevitably led to unpredictable results and a sour flavoured beer.

 Seren Brewing claims to be the smallest brewery in the UK, operating from a family home out in the Welsh countryside.
 A single small room with a bit of extra storage stashed away under the stairs houses most of the brewing equipment.
 However, it was the yeasts and the brewing process that primarily peaked my interest in the nano-brewer.

-The thought of mason jars protected only by a piece of gauze to keep the flies out and wooden vessels that are impossible to sterilize made me wonder whether he has many failures. <I know that I’ve certainly had my share.> However Ali has never had failure.
+The thought of mason jars protected only by a piece of gauze to keep the flies out made me wonder whether he has many failures. <I know that I’ve certainly had my share.> However Ali has never had a large scale failure.
 He carefully monitors the pH levels and uses a microscope so that he knows exactly what microbes are in his ferment.
 Then he produces small test batches to determine their flavour profiles and viability.